 The regulatory picture for BPC-157 and TB-500 has shifted several times over the past two years, and it’s still moving.

-In late 2023, the FDA placed 19 popular peptides, including both BPC-157 and TB-500, on its Category 2 list.
+In late 2023, the FDA placed roughly 17 popular peptides, including both BPC-157 and TB-500, on its Category 2 list.
 Category 2 is for bulk drug substances the agency considers a possible safety risk, and the designation effectively stopped compounding pharmacies from preparing these peptides for patients.
 The FDA cited concerns about immune reactions, manufacturing impurities, and limited human clinical data.

 The immediate effect was predictable.
 Legitimate supply dried up, and patient demand moved to the gray market of research-use-only vendors, with no pharmaceutical oversight, no standardized dosing, and widely variable quality.